Things to Know:

 Auditioning for the Band

 New members can join the band following an audition, provided there are openings within a section.
 If you would like to audition for the band, email us and let us know!
 Prospective new members are invited to participate in a rehearsal before making a final decision to join.
 See Rehearsals and Performances below.
 A brief audition with the section principal will be held at a subsequent rehearsal.
 Has it been a while since you have played?
-Consider starting out during our summer session, which has a more relaxed atmosphere.
+Consider starting out during our Pops in the Parks session, which has a more relaxed atmosphere.

 Rehearsals and Performances